 Two popular examples of object-oriented data management systems are Cache and ConceptBased.

 For the successful study of databases and DBMS, you must understand not only the core concepts but also what you want to use them for.
 Whether you’re learning database management to grow your business or for some other application, we’re here to tell you what the learning process entails.

 How Long Does It Take to Learn Database Management?

 Learning database management may take months to master because you need experience to get the hang of it.
-While one can learn coding in a few weeks, it takes longer to acquire the technical aptitude and mental discipline required for database management.
+While you can learn coding in a few weeks, you may take longer to acquire the technical aptitude and mental discipline required for database management.

 Let’s break down your plan to become a database administrator into five simple steps.

 - Consult resources.
 You can start with books and YouTube tutorials on open-source databases like MySQL.
 This one-two punch is a fast and easy way to get theoretical and practical knowledge upfront, before embarking on formal education.